Moduli of formal torsors II: Luin and sur topologies

 We will soon prove (see \ref{cor:finiteness for sur coverings}) that sur coverings satisfy the equivalent conditions of \cite[Proposition 2.33]{MR2223406}, that is for a sur covering any open affine below is dominated by a quasi-compact open above.
 This is the classical quasi-compactness condition required for fpqc coverings. \begin{defn}[{\cite[Tag 005G]{stacks-project}}] A subset $E\subseteq X$ of a topological space is called \emph{constructible }if it is a finite union of sets of the form $U\cap(X-V)$ where $U,V\arr X$ are quasi-compact open immersions.
 It is said \emph{locally constructible }if there exists an open covering $\{U_{i}\}_{i}$ of $X$ such that $E\cap U_{i}$ is constructible in $U_{i}$. \end{defn}

 Every constructible subset of a quasi-compact space is quasi-compact (see \cite[Tag 09YH]{stacks-project}).
 For a quasi-compact and quasi-separated scheme, locally constructible subsets are constructible (see \cite[Tag 054E]{stacks-project}).
-We will often use this form of Chevalley's theorem (see \cite[Tag 054K]{stacks-project}): a quasi-compact and locally of finite presentation map of schemes preserves locally constructible subsets. \begin{lem} Let $X=\Spec A$ be an affine scheme and $U,V\subseteq X$ two quasi-compact open subsets.
-Then there is a scheme structure on $E=U\cap(X-V)$ such that $E\arr X$ is a finitely presented immersion. \end{lem}
+We will often use this form of Chevalley's theorem (see \cite[Tag 054K]{stacks-project}): \begin{thm} A quasi-compact and locally of finite presentation map of schemes preserves locally constructible subsets. \end{thm}

+\begin{lem} Let $X=\Spec A$ be an affine scheme and $U,V\subseteq X$ two quasi-compact open subsets.
+Then there is a scheme structure on $E=U\cap(X-V)$ such that $E\arr X$ is a finitely presented immersion.
+If $U$ is affine we can furthermore assume that $E$ is affine. \end{lem}